Social Anxiety Disorder

 • Avoidance behaviour: Social anxiety frequently results in completely avoiding social situations, whereas shyness may cause hesitancy but not total withdrawal.

-If symptoms are persistent and intense, consultation with a healthcare professional or a counsellor for proper diagnosis and treatment is imperative.
+If symptoms are persistent and intense, consultation with a healthcare professional online or a counsellor in Singapore for proper diagnosis and treatment is imperative.
 People should not confuse social anxiety disorder with shyness because they require different therapeutic approaches.

 Symptoms of Social Anxiety in Children